mergenchik/bellik/docs/index.md

 - [x] git - as a code versioning system
 - [ ] github - as a repository hosting
-- [x] github wiki - for documentation
+- [x] github pages - for documentation
 - [ ] github actions - for workflow management
 - [ ] docker
 - [ ] openapi - for api documentation